yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 We were walking down the stairs after the Monday morning assemblies during my freshman year of high school.
 It was a sad sunny day.

 I still kept her as my friend, until my mom told me in my sophomore year, being a friend with her made me perform more poorly.
 Now I think about it, it was most likely because I became more like myself.
 We were not just cynical, but also more anti-social, and we lived in our own world.
-Being weird together felt great, but nonetheless I was conscious about the fact that we were weird, and it was harder with my feelings for her.
+Being weird together felt great, but nonetheless I was conscious about the fact that we were weird, and it was a little hard to maintain our friendship with my feelings for her.
 I had to withdraw.

 I never met anyone like her again, and I do regret cutting off with her with a seemingly serious excuse.
 I knew it was an excuse, something most other people would approve of but I knew enough that she was innocent.